-In this case, most people use the term gross income to refer to your total income, which you can find on Form 1040.
-That said, nontaxable types of income aren’t included in total income.
+In this case, most people use the term gross income to refer to total income.
+That said, nontaxable income isn’t included in your total income.
 Nontaxable income can include gift income and income used for certain retirement contributions.

-One term the IRS does use that you might want to know when it comes to taxes and your income is adjusted gross income.
+One term the IRS uses that you might want to know when it comes to taxes and income is adjusted gross income, or AGI.
 Adjusted gross income is your gross income minus certain adjustments.
-Read more about adjusted gross income and your taxes.

 Gross income and net income can have different meanings depending on the situation.
 For individuals, gross income can come from a salary, bonuses, tips, hourly wages, rental income, dividends from stocks and bonds and savings account interest, among other sources.

 Gross income is important to know since it’s used for financial transactions that include loan qualification, rental housing and salary negotiations.

 For a business owner, understanding the difference between gross income and net income is crucial in assessing the performance of your enterprise and informs other important business calculations, including taxes.

 - Gross income definition and formula.
 Gross Income (December 2022)